The Royal Demands

-“Pretty decent I supposed.
+“Pretty decent, I supposed.
 I’m waiting to hit the motherload.”

-“Aren’t we all.”
-Zeraph spoke.
+“Aren’t we all,” Zeraph spoke.

 “Well, it is good to see you are doing well.”

 “The Forgotten Forest,” groaned Jack.
-“I wanted to avoid that forest as much as possible but it seems fate slaps you in the face and says no.”
+“I wanted to avoid that forest as much as possible, but it seems fate slaps you in the face and says no.”

 “Why?
 What about it?”

 “You’re damn right.
 That place is known to be haunted.
-People disappear during the middle of the day, you hear ghastly female screams, and get lost in the forest.
+People disappear during the middle of the day, you hear ghastly female screams, and you get lost in the forest.
 Some state that you won’t be able to get out of the forest for days if you’re not careful.”
 Jack shivered.

 “Look, it shouldn’t be as bad as what we had to deal with in real life.”
 Zero replied.
 “Compared to the real-life quest, this should be a walk in the park.”

 Jack sighed.
-“I don’t do well with ghosts though.”
+“I don’t do well with ghosts, though.”

 “For a weapon vendor to be afraid of ghosts,” Agnis shook her head in disbelief.
-“How did you hide all of that fear when you did the Real World Quest?”
+“How did you hide all that fear when you did the Real World Quest?”

-“It’s okay Jack.
+“It’s okay, Jack.
 It’s okay.”
-Agnis patted his back reassuring him everything was going to be okay.
+Agnis patted his back, reassuring him everything was going to be okay.

 Suddenly, a message appeared around the world to all Adventurers.

 Growth’s Second Stage Germination has fully gone into effect.
-Final Major update is complete.
+Therefore, the final Major update is complete.

 “Second Stage?” thought Zero.
 “I thought it had already gone into effect.”

-“Yes it has.
+“Yes, it has.
 I heard rumors that the World Quest was just the preliminary for Growth’s Second Stage.
 I can’t believe this.
-If I remember correctly, this message wasn’t supposed to even appear for the next couple of months.
+If I remember correctly, this message wasn’t supposed to appear for the next couple of months.
 It all depended on the rate that Noriene was supposed to expand.”
 Agnis replied with a bit of concern.
 “It’s only been less than a year.
 How did it activate so soon?”

-“Wait you knew this was going to happen?”
+“Wait, you knew this was going to happen?”
 Zero asked.

 Jack whistled.
 “I’ll be honest with you.
-That quest was a bit exhilarating.
+That Quest was a bit exhilarating.
 Going through battles of such caliber was something you don’t get to enjoy often.
 I would love to go into a battle like that again.”

-“I’m going to decline.” replied Alan.
+“I’m going to decline,” replied Alan.
 “I’m just a simple merchant being dragged around mercilessly by you people.”
 Alan pretended to feign weakness.

 “You jest.
 That’s a different matter.
 I’m just a simple poor merchant.”